G3ict – Vice President for Global Strategy and Development

 Cathy Basterfield is an experienced Speech Pathologist, with a background of over 30 years working with people with Complex Communication Needs and Easy English.
 Cathy was awarded a Victorian Government Ethel Temby scholarship for an investigative study into international trends and accreditation for Easy English writing and publications in 2011.
 She is an acknowledged and skilled practitioner in the field of Easy English, being involved in the development of the first guidelines for writing Easy English.
 Cathy has a national and international reputation in the development of Easy English.
 She is a preferred provider for the Australian Federal Government for training in Easy English and also the development of Easy English documents for government department as they communicate with the public.
 Cathy owns and operates Access Easy English, working with government and non-government agencies in their implementation of Easy English.

-Georgia Burn, Communication Access Coordinator, Scope
+Georgia Burn and Jacob Matthew, Communication Access Coordinator, Scope

 Hing – Wah Chau, Academic Teaching Scholar, Victoria University